RadDx logo

 Does enlarged mediastinal lymph node always mean something serious?

-No. Many radiology findings are descriptive labels with a wide range of causes, so the full imaging pattern matters more than the name alone.
+No. Many radiology findings are descriptive labels with a wide range of causes.
+The full scan pattern matters more than the name alone.

 Why might follow-up imaging be suggested?